Medial-EarlySign/MR_Wiki/Installation/MES Tools to Train and Test Models.md

 ## Common Issues

+1. Can't find Boost libray errors in compilation - Please delete the "./build" folder to recreate all Makefiles again.
+It holds some bad settings of Boost in cache.

+2. Can't find `boost_atomic.so` in runtime.
+Please add `atomic` in CMkaeLists.txt under `BOOST_LIBS` and recompile

-1. Running an executable may fail with:
+3. Running an executable may fail with:
 ```bash
 $> Flow ...
 Flow: error while loading shared libraries: libboost_regex.so.1.85.0: cannot open shared object file: No such file or directory